Xtigyro/puppet-docker-swarm-example/README.md

 ## Implementation details

-The example uses the Docker module to launch the swarm containers.
+The example uses the Docker module to launch the Swarm containers.

-First, we run the main swarm container on all hosts:
+First, we run the main Swarm container on all hosts:

 ```puppet
 ::docker::run { 'swarm':